Mounikakurapati07/Devops-Interview-Questions/README.md

 ANS: S3 Lifecycle helps you store objects cost effectively throughout their lifecycle by transitioning them to lower-cost storage classes, or, deleting expired objects on your behalf.
 To manage the lifecycle of your objects, create an S3 Lifecycle configuration for your bucket.
 An S3 Lifecycle configuration is a set of rules that define actions that Amazon S3 applies to a group of objects.
 There are two types of actions:
 Transition actions – These actions define when objects transition to another storage class.
 Expiration actions – These actions define when objects expire.
 Amazon S3 deletes expired objects on your behalf.
 4. Explain the types of rules of autoscalling groups.
+ANS: there are different types of rules in autoscalling.
+       1.Simple scalling:The most basic type.Uses CloudWatch alarms to trigger scaling actions.When the alarm is breached, ASG performs a single scaling action           (add/remove instances).After scaling, a cooldown period is applied before another action occurs.
+       Example:
+       If CPU > 70% → Add 1 instance
+       If CPU < 30% → Remove 1 instance
+       2. Stepscalling
+       3. treget tracking scalling
+       4. scheduled scalling
+       5. predictive scalling

-5. I have two or more VPC's in different AWS accounts, how can you establish the communication between the VPC's?
+6. I have two or more VPC's in different AWS accounts, how can you establish the communication between the VPC's?

-6. My server is in Private subnet and its has no NAT gateway attached to it and should not attach any NAT gate way. how can you access the objects inside the S3 buckets?
+7. My server is in Private subnet and its has no NAT gateway attached to it and should not attach any NAT gate way. how can you access the objects inside the S3 buckets?

-7. In s3 I have few private objects and I want to give access to a user for just 10 minutes. how will you do that without using creting roles?
+8. In s3 I have few private objects and I want to give access to a user for just 10 minutes. how will you do that without using creting roles?
    ANS: You can do this easily using an S3 Pre-Signed URL.This allows temporary access (like 10 minutes) to a private S3 object without creating roles, users, or policies.
      we can do this in multiple ways like using AWS CLI, or by writing Python script, or by writing terraform script and also we can create manually. aws s3 presign s3://mybucket/myobject.txt --expires-in 600 (AWS CLI way of creating URL)  we can give this URL so that they can access the s3 objects till that time expires.

-8. In cloud i need few database servers to be create everyday at a prticular time(9AM) and deleted in the evening(6PM) to reduce the billing how can you do that?
+9. In cloud i need few database servers to be create everyday at a prticular time(9AM) and deleted in the evening(6PM) to reduce the billing how can you do that?
 ANS: You can automate this easily in AWS using EventBridge + Lambda (or Systems Manager Automation).
      This approach lets you create DB servers at 9 AM and delete them at 6 PM, reducing cost with zero manual work.
      9 AM → EventBridge rule triggers a Lambda → Lambda creates your DB servers.